-Outline of content: The course explores the diverse influences which shaped the development of art, architecture, literature, philosophy, science and medicine during the classical period of Islamic civilization.
+Outline of contents: The course explores the diverse influences which shaped the development of art, architecture, literature, philosophy, science and medicine during the classical period of Islamic civilisation.
 These include the cultural heritages of pre-Islamic Arabia and Sassanid Persia, as well as the philosophical and scientific legacies of India, Egypt and the Hellenistic world.
 The course also examines the varied interactions between Arabic and Persian culture, the cultural manifestations of Islamic mysticism, and the impact of modern Western thought, culture and colonialism on the art and literature of the modern Middle East.

 Entry Requirements (not applicable to Visiting Students)